TL;DR

 - Digital Health Services: Most modern insurers provide access to a digital GP app, allowing you to speak to a doctor from home, often within hours.
 Many also have dedicated mental health support lines and apps.

-- Inpatient and Day-Patient Care: For more severe cases, PMI can cover the costs of treatment in a private psychiatric hospital, providing an intensive, restorative environment.
+- Inpatient and Day-Patient Care: For more severe cases, PMI may cover the costs of treatment in a private psychiatric hospital, providing an intensive, restorative environment.

 - Outpatient Mental Health Cover: This is the most important feature.
 Check the financial limit or the number of therapy sessions included.
 Some basic policies exclude this entirely, so be vigilant.

-As an FCA-authorised expert with over 900,000 policies of various kinds arranged, WeCovr provides this essential guide to the UK's burnout crisis.
+As an insurance intermediary with over 1,000,000 policies of various kinds arranged, WeCovr provides this essential guide to the UK's burnout crisis.
 This article explores how private medical insurance can be a critical tool for protecting your mental health, career, and financial future in the United Kingdom.

 UK Burnout 1 in 4 Face Career Threat